Party: Liberal Democrats

 I am a member of the committees below where business as usual still needs to take place and I retain my 100% record for attendance at ordinary full council meetings.
 Additionally, as Deputy Leader of the Liberal Democrat Opposition on Oldham Council, I hold the Shadow Finance and Low Carbon portfolio, and work with officers throughout the year..

 · Charitable Trust Committee (Substitute)

 I am a school governor at Crompton House School and have been fully involved with the effects of Covid 19 on school life and have championed ensuring that pupils have had access to learning tools whilst needing to work from home.

 I have joined the newly formed committee of Shaw and Crompton Royal British Legion after the branch closed last year.

 · I support residents with housing repairs, rehousing, neighbour disputes, healthcare complaints, council bins and rubbish removal, dog waste and new street litter or grit bins.

-· As the former Shaw and Crompton Police Inspector, I continue to work closely with our local Police, the District Partnership, Parish Council, residents and businesses of Shaw to resolve the problem of anti-social behaviour.
-This work remains an on-going battle to ensure that residents have a safe place to live.
+· As the former Shaw and Crompton Police Inspector, I continue to work closely with our local Police, the District Partnership, Parish Council, residents, and businesses of Shaw to resolve the problem of anti-social behaviour and a perceived increase in crime, which GMP deny..
+This work stays an on-going battle to ensure that residents have a safe place to live.

 · Along with my colleagues, I continue to challenge the Greater Manchester Spatial Framework, and its successor, working to achieve the best outcome possible for residents’ homes, jobs, and the environment by opposing the appalling loss of our green spaces.
 Brownfield First!